Proxem/NumNet/README.md

 var v3 = M[Slicer.Range(3, -1), -2]; // [16, 22]
 ```

-### Simplifying notation
+### Simplifying notations

-By using a static Slicer like in
+By using a static Slicer like

 ```
 using static Slicer;
 ```

-the samples above become
+the above samples become

 ```
 var vector = M[_, 0]; // '_' correspond to ':' in numpy